c-base/microflo-luftdaten/README.md

 See [luftdaten.info for details](https://luftdaten.info/feinstaubsensor-bauen/) and the [wiring plan](https://raw.githubusercontent.com/opendata-stuttgart/meta/master/files/nodemcu-v3-schaltplan-sds011.jpg).

 ## Connectivity

-The microcontroller connects to a WiFi network and transmits its information via MQTT.
+The firmware only sensor readout and conditioning on the data, and then transmit it over WiFi/MQTT.
 Data logging and processing can be done using [MsgFlo](https://msgflo.org/) components on the message queue.

 Basic idea is to:

 * Have a Python component for uploading latest information to luftdaten.info via HTTP API
-* Store air quality information in InfluxDB using [cbeam-telemetry-server](https://github.com/c-base/cbeam-telemetry-server) and visualize using NASA OpenMCT
+* Store air quality information in InfluxDB using [cbeam-telemetry-server](https://github.com/c-base/cbeam-telemetry-server)
+* Visualize in OpenMCT dashboards, and with the infoscreens around the station
 * Potentially trigger alerts using custom Python logic

 The MsgFlo side of this integration will be in the [c-flo repository](https://github.com/c-base/c-flo).